 Toronto General Hospital, 13N-1314

 McGill University Health Centre

 1001, boul.
 Décarie, C.RC-6004

 Phone: 514-934-1934 x 32169

-The HIV Pharmacy Speciality Residency is a joint program of the University Health Network and McGill University Health Centre, in conjunction with the Leslie Dan Faculty of Pharmacy, University of Toronto.
+The HIV Advanced (Year 2) Pharmacy Residency is a joint program of the University Health Network and McGill University Health Centre, in conjunction with the Leslie Dan Faculty of Pharmacy, University of Toronto.